Real Estate

 Oregon Is Getting Ready to Debut a Digital Vaccine Card

-Use of the proof-of-vaccination card will be voluntary and optional, and there are no plans for a statewide vaccine passport requirement, officials say.
+Use of the proof-of-vaccination card will be strictly voluntary and optional, and there are no plans for a statewide vaccine passport requirement, officials say.

 12/02/2021 By Julia Silverman